Make healthy lifestyle choices

 ACE inhibitors or ARBs are used for a range of health problems including blood pressure and heart failure.
 These medicines are very important to help protect your kidneys from damage if you have diabetes.
 In most cases taking ACE inhibitors or ARBs are not only safe, but they are protective as well.

 However, if you are on ACE inhibitors or ARBs and take diuretics (water pills), the combination of these with NSAIDs (anti-inflammatory pain relief medication), can be very harmful to your kidneys.
 It can cause acute kidney injury.
 This combination is called the 'dangerous trio' or 'triple whammy'.
-You have a higher risk of harm to your kidneys if you are also elderly, or are dehydrated.
+You have a higher risk of harm to your kidneys if you are an older person or you're dehydrated.

 If you're taking an ACE inhibitor or ARB, with a diuretic, do not use NSAIDs for pain relief.
 Ask your doctor or pharmacist for a safer option.